 Note: Chapter 33 recipients who have been rated at less than 100% eligibility or are taking course work that cannot be certified ARE responsible for the remaining percentage of tuition and fees and charges not covered by the VA by the fee payment deadline.

-If you did not sign up for direct deposit on your original application or if you need to change your bank information, call 1-877-838-2778 or use the direct deposit form (PDF).
+If you did not sign up for direct deposit on your original application or if you need to change your bank information, call 1-877-838-2778 or change your direct deposit information on the VA website.